th0th/nextjs-typescript-yarn-workspaces/README.md

 ## Renaming for your project

 I named the example workspace packages `@project/components` and `@project/web-app`.
 You can safely rename it to `@my-awesome-project/components` or something like that.
-Don't forget to also edit `paths` in `tsconfig.json`.

 ## Shameless plug